 - Applies a special gel on your belly.

 - Moves a wand-like device over the gel to capture ultrasound images of your baby on a nearby monitor.

-- Under ultrasound guidance, the physician inserts a thin, hollow needle through your abdomen and uterus, and into the amniotic sac, away from the fetus.
+- Inserts a thin, hollow needle through your abdomen and uterus (into the amniotic sac but away from the fetus).

-- A small amount of fluid is removed through the needle and sent for laboratory analysis.
+- Removes a small amount of fluid through the needle.

-You are likely feel the initial needle stick and minor menstrual-like cramping or discomfort during the procedure.
-This can last for a few hours after the procedure.
+You may be uncomfortable (or feel a sting) when your healthcare provider inserts the needle through your skin.
+You may also have minor menstrual-like cramping during the procedure.
+Cramps can last for a few hours after the procedure.

 How accurate is an amniocentesis?